Hubert Graczyk

-Hubert Graczyk (born 28 February 2003) is a professional footballer who plays as a goalkeeper for club Wealdstone.
+Hubert Graczyk (born 28 February 2003) is a professional footballer who plays as a goalkeeper for club Berkhamsted.
 Born in Poland, he has represented England internationally at youth level.

 Early life

 Graczyk was born on 28 February 2003 in Skwierzyna, Poland.
 The son of a father from Kłodawa and a mother from Trzebiszewo, he moved with his family to England at the age of two.

 Club career

 Graczyk joined the youth academy of English Premier League side Everton at the age of fourteen.
 In 2017, he joined the youth academy of English Premier League side Arsenal, where he started his senior career.
 On 28 February 2021, he signed his first professional contract with the club.
 Subsequently, he was sent on loan to English side Slough Town in 2023.
 One year later, he joined the youth academy of English Premier League side Manchester United.

 In October 2025, Graczyk joined National League club Wealdstone.

+On 19 December 2025, Graczyk moved to National League South side Enfield Town.
+After making four appearances, he left in mid-January 2026 to join Southern League club Berkhamsted.
+He joined Carshalton Athletic on 27 February 2026.

+In July 2026, it was announced he has re-signed for Southern League Premier Division side Berkhamsted.